dsprenkels/kn-next/README.md

 kn-next
 =======

+## This repository is not used anymore.
+The code has been merged into [kninfra](https://github.com/karpenoktem/kninfra).

 Clone the repository into a PHP-enabled webserver.
 You'll have to load the agenda with a CRON-script, or for testing by hand: